jferrl/fitbot-sacamuelas/README.md

 `days-in-advance`: *(deprecated, use `hours-in-advance`)* This is how many days in advance the script should try to book classes from, so for example, if this script is being run on a Monday and this field is set to 3 it's going to try book Thursday class from `booking_goals`

 `hours-in-advance`: **Recommended**.
 This is how many hours in advance the script should try to book classes.
 For example, if set to 46, it will book classes exactly 46 hours before they start.
 This provides more precise control than `days-in-advance`.
-Supports decimal values (e.g., 46.5 for 46 hours and 30 minutes).

-`wait-for-exact-time`: Optional (default: false).
-When set to `true`, the script will calculate the exact moment when the booking window opens and wait until that precise time before attempting to book.
-This is the **recommended approach** for zero-delay bookings.
-Schedule your cron job to trigger 1-2 minutes before the booking window opens, and the script will handle the precise timing internally.
+Supports decimal values (e.g., 46.5 for 46 hours and 30 minutes). **The script automatically calculates the exact booking window opening time and waits internally until that precise moment.** Schedule your cron job to trigger 1-2 minutes before the booking window opens, and the script will handle the precise timing automatically.

 `family-id`: Optional.
 This is the id for the person who wants to book a class in case the account has more than one member.
 The value for this parameter can be found by inspecting the requests with the browser, as with the field `box-id`.